Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 8. Web development

-The demand for digital services is higher than ever, so having web development skills gives you a lot of options for work.
+The demand for digital services is higher than ever, so having web development skills gives you many options for work.
 These CV skills show you can help companies successfully interact with customers and clients:

 - HTML and CSS